storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 * Despite [extensive documentation](https://github.com/ktmud/cached-dependencies#readme), I fail to quickly comprehend:
   * How to configure a different source (Docker Hub).
   * If it is also limited to downloads in the runner's "workspace".
-* Pulled from the "GitHub marketplace" (yesterday it was still there and is still [found via the search](https://github.com/marketplace?type=actions&query=cached-+))?
-See https://github.com/marketplace/actions/cached-dependencies
+* Pulled from the "GitHub marketplace" 2023-01-08 (?), see https://github.com/marketplace/actions/cached-dependencies
+  2023-01-07 it was still there and is still [found via the search](https://github.com/marketplace?type=actions&query=cached-+))?

 #### ● [Docker Cache](https://github.com/marketplace/actions/docker-cache) by [ScribeMD](https://github.com/ScribeMD)
 * Its source code is [hosted at GitHub](https://github.com/ScribeMD/docker-cache) and uses the MIT license.
 * Does provide stable releases and git tags (lots!).